-Water and gasoline are available in and around the park only at a few and often widely separated points.
+Water and gasoline are available in and around the park only at a few, and often widely separated, points.
 Check your water supply and gas gauge before you leave U.S. 90.

 Driving the Park.
 At Panther Junction you can purchase the Road Guide to Paved and Improved Dirt Roads of Big Bend National Park.
-It describes six tours and the points of interest enroute.
-The Old Maverick Drive.
-Basin Drive, and Ross Maxwell Scenic Drive begin at junctions along the park road from Maverick to Panther Junction.
-The Rio Grande Village Drive begins at Panther Junction.
-The Persimmon Gap and Maverick drives go from their respective entrances to Panther Junction.
+It describes five tours and the points of interest en route.
+The Santa Elena and Basin drives begin at junctions along the park road from Maverick to Panther Junction.
+The Boquillas drive begins at Panther Junction.
+The Persimmon Gap and Maverick drives extend from their respective entrances to Panther Junction.
 A park map and information folder includes a large map showing major natural and historical features, roads, and facilities and services.

-You can obtain information before your trip by calling or writing the Superintendent, Big Bend National Park, Texas 79834, (915) 477-2251.
-Or find information on the Internet at www.nps.gov/bibe.
+It is available at Panther Junction in the administration building, and in dispensers at Persimmon Gap and Maverick.
+(Supplies at Maverick are sometimes exhausted.)
+Obtain a copy of this folder before your trip by calling or writing the Superintendent, Big Bend National Park, Texas 79834, (915) 477-2251.

 Primitive Roads.
 After you have toured the main points on the major park roads, you may want to see more by vehicle.
 You can do so on the primitive roads, which introduce further varieties of scenery and interesting plants, animals, and historic features.
 Plan your trip in advance, don't just turn off a main road on the spur of the moment.
-Check in at the park headquarters for current information about road conditions.
+And register at park headquarters, getting current information about road conditions from a ranger.
 On these primitive roads you are on your own, so play it safe.
-The primitive roads are patrolled only infrequently.
+Primitive roads are patrolled only infrequently.
 Some are suited only for 4-wheel drive.
-A Road Guide to Backcountry Dirt Roads of Big Bend National Park may be purchased at any visitor center.
+A Road Guide to Backcountry Dirt Roads of Big Bend National Park may be purchased at Panther Junction.

 Persimmon Gap Drive.
-This drive offers short side trips: a motor nature trail up to Dagger Flat, or to the Fossil Bone Exhibit located off the highway north of the Tornillo Creek bridge.
-A trail guide for the Dagger Flat road identifies Chihuahuan Desert species. including the giant-dagger vuccas, found in the United States only in Big Bend country.
-The Fossil Bone Exhibit shows an extinct mammal.
-Corvphodon, whose remains were found in sandstone deposits about 50 million years old.
+This drive offers short side trips: on a motor nature trail up to Dagger Flat, or just off the highway north of the Tornillo Creek bridge to the fossil bones exhibit.
+Signs along the Dagger Flat road identify Chihuahuan Desert species, including the giant-dagger yuccas, found in the United States only in Big Bend country.
+The Fossil Bone Exhibit shows an extinct mammal, Coryphodon, whose remains were found in sandstone deposits about 50 million years old.
 Tornillo Creek is one of the park's largest drainages.
 The Chisos Mountains, seen as you approach Panther Junction, are the park's highest.
 Panther Junction is such a focal point that you may overhear park employees call it PJ.

 Maverick Drive.
-Terlingua and Study Butte, now sparsely populated, were once prosperous cinnabar (mercury) mining communities.
+Terlingua and Study Butte are ghost towns-or nearly so which were once prosperous cinnabar (mercury) mining communities.
 The large, rounded Maverick Mountain north of the road near the Maverick entrance is the eroded exposure of an intruded mass of molten rock pushed up through softer, older rock beds.
 You will also see the Painted Desert and many plants of the desert shrub community.
 Outside the park to the north the Christmas Mountains are prominent.
 To the east the Chisos define the skyline.
-Along the Maverick drive you come to the Santa Elena Junction. where the Ross Maxwell Scenic Drive begins (see below).
+Along the Maverick drive you come to the Santa Elena Junction, where the Santa Elena drive begins (see below).
 Further on you will see dry washes that can carry flash floods and gravel slopes formed by the erosion of the mountains.
 Then you come to the Basin Junction, where the Basin drive begins (see below).
-Near this area you may also see mule deer, the peccary (or javelina), covote, or other desert animals.
-The next stop. except for taking pictures, is Panther Junction.
+Near this area you may also see mule deer, the peccary (or javelina), coyote, or other desert animals.
+The next stop - except for pictures-is Panther Junction.